egison/egison/README.md

 Copyright (c) 2011-2014, Satoshi Egi

-Egison is release under the [MIT license](https://github.com/egison/egison/blob/master/LICENSE).
+Egison is released under the [MIT license](https://github.com/egison/egison/blob/master/LICENSE).

 I used [husk-scheme](http://justinethier.github.io/husk-scheme/) by Justin Ethier as reference to implement the base part of the previous version of the interpreter.